rannn367/tp/docs/UserGuide.md

 Examples:
 * `drinkadd n/Iced Latte p/4.50 c/Coffee` adds an Iced Latte under the Coffee category with a price of $4.50
-* `drinkadd n/Chai Tea p/3.80 c/Tea` adds a Chai Tea under the Tea category with a price of $3.80
+* `da n/Chai Tea p/3.80 c/Tea` adds a Chai Tea under the Tea category with a price of $3.80

 These are the before and after images of the first example